Arshad3908/Covenant_Dictionary/README.md

 - Run `npm start` to start the development server.
 - Open your browser and navigate to `http://localhost:3000` to use the app.

-To use the app, simply type a word in the search bar to retrieve its definitions, synonyms, antonyms, and example sentences.

-## Demo
-A live demo of the React Dictionary App is available at [LINK TO LIVE DEMO](https://dictionary-app-shemmee.vercel.app).

-## Credits
-- The dictionary app was created by [s-shemmee](https://github.com/s-shemmee).
-- The app uses the [Free Dictionary API](https://dictionaryapi.dev) for word information and the [Pexels API](https://www.pexels.com/api/documentation/) for images.

 ## License
 This project is licensed under the MIT license.